JacProsser/simply-buy/README.md

  <h2>"Task 2"</h2>
  <p>
  <li>Using the design from Task 1 you are now ready to implement your website using Dreamweaver, CSS and client side scripting.</li>
  <li>Make sure that your website demonstrates a consistent theme throughout and the pages within the website are easily identifiable.</li>
  <li>Your website needs to be dynamic and interesting, fully functional and free from errors.</li>

-  1. Build the multi-page website with two-way interaction for Simply-Buy.
-(P5)
+ <li>Build the multi-page website with two-way interaction for Simply-Buy.
+(P5)</li>

 __Guidance__
 A multi-page web site must be available demonstrating two way interactivity.
 Your website needs to demonstrate good navigation with a balance of text and other resources that fulfils the clients and user needs identified in the brief.

  </p>